mdsana14/sdc---experiments/README.md

-This readme.nd file contains all the experiments link done using html,css,js and other technologies.
+This readme.md file contains all the experiments link done using html,css,js and other technologies.

 EXPERIMENT1 :https://github.com/mdsana14/experiment1.git